Redskin Mashed Potatoes (Easy, Creamy & Delicious!)

 Ingredients

-1. Wash the redskin potatoes thoroughly to remove any dirt from the skin.
-You can leave the skin on for added texture and flavor.
-I usually peel half of my potatoes and leave skin on the other half.
+Wash the redskin potatoes thoroughly to remove any dirt.
+You can leave the skins on for added texture, or peel some for a smoother consistency.
+I like to peel half and leave the rest for that perfect balance.

-4. Drain the cooked potatoes and return them to the pot.
-Add in butter, milk, salt, and pepper.
-Use a potato masher or hand mixer to mash the potatoes until they reach your desired consistency.
-For creamier mashed potatoes, add more milk as needed.
+Drain the potatoes and return them to the pot.
+Add butter, milk, salt, and pepper.
+Use a potato masher or hand mixer to mash to your desired texture.
+For creamier red mashed potatoes, stir in extra milk a little at a time.

 Redskin Potatoes in a pot with butter.